-The effort is well worth it though, a well maintained bike is so much smoother and faster to ride!
+The effort is well worth it though, a well-maintained bike is so much smoother and faster to ride!

 - Assembly Grease – We use this in the workshop when assembling our bikes, enough said!

 - Tyre pressure – This is largely determined by rider weight and how you like the bike to ride.
-Heavier riders run tyres at a higher pressure than lighter riders and this offers a faster ride but you feel more road vibration.
-A lower pressure (PSI) in tyres is more comfortable but slower!
+Heavier riders run tyres at a higher pressure than lighter riders and this offers a faster ride but you feel more road vibrations.
+A lower pressure (PSI) in tyres is more comfortable but creates slower!

 - Remember to check the tyre pressure before each ride if you do not ride the bike daily.
 An easy way to check the pressure is to attach a floor pump and push down on the handle, the needle of the dial will travel round to the current pressure in the tyre.

 Grease and Lubrication

 If the bike has been stored in a garage or shed over the winter, it is often subjected to cold and damp.
 This can have a detrimental effect on performance.
 Certain parts need to be greased and lubricated before you take the bike out for a spin.

 - Headset – A simple but crucial task is greasing the headset.
 There are many ‘how to’ videos on YouTube to help you accomplish this.
 Remove the headset, liberally coat the bearings with Grease and re-assemble.
 This will prevent corrosion of the bearings and weatherproofs the headset.